Red Rocket (film): Release

 A drive-in screening was scheduled as part of Travis Scott's Astroworld Festival featuring appearances by Baker, Scott, and the film's cast.
 In the aftermath of a mass casualty event at Scott's concert three days earlier, the event was cancelled.

 The film had a limited theatrical release on December 10, 2021, beginning in New York and Los Angeles.
-Lionsgate released the movie on DVD and Blu-Ray on March 15, 2022.
+Lionsgate released the film on VOD on February 8, 2022, and on DVD and Blu-Ray on March 15, 2022.

 Reception

 Box office

+Red Rocket grossed $1 million in the United States and Canada, and $1.3 million in other territories for a worldwide total of $2.3 million, plus 477,304 with home video sales, against a production budget of $1.1 million.

 In its opening weekend, the film earned $88,195 from 6 theaters for a per screen average of $14,699.
 It went on to gross $1 million in the U.S. and $1.2 million internationally for a total box office gross of $2.2 million.